daaavit/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+   SQL is the qurey lanugange and used with realational databases. database dont require any schema allowingn us to work more freely.

-2. Why do tables need a Primary Key?
+2. Why do tables need a Primary Key? for accesibilty and for identification on specific row.

-3. What is the name given to a table column that references the Primary Key on another table?
+3. What is the name given to a table column that references the Primary Key on another table? foreign key

-4. What do we need in order to have a _many to many_ relationship between two tables?
+4. What do we need in order to have a _many to many_ relationship between two tables? create new table to server as the intermediate table.